eightbitgiraffe/dots-sway/README.md

 Actually being used:
-![Screenshot of Firefox, `cmatrix`, and `helix`, showcasing how the system would look if it was actually in use.](inuse.png)
+![Screenshot of Firefox, `cmatrix`, and `helix`, showcasing how the system would look if it was actually in use.](inuse.png) ^ that image is slightly out of date, instead the bar doesn't take up so much unnecesary room like it does at the top.